CryBlanka/guildipy/README.md

 ## Possible risks?

 **Guildipy is NOT made by Guilded**.
-As Guildipy is using Guilded's endpoints it may violate Guilded's [Terms of Use](https://support.guilded.gg/hc/en-us/articles/360039728313-Terms-of-Use), you're using it on your own risk.
+As Guildipy is using Guilded's endpoints it may violate Guilded's [Terms of Use](https://support.guilded.gg/hc/en-us/articles/360039728313-Terms-of-Use), you're using it at your own risk.
 For safety don't change any time values or don't send to much requests at once, as it could result on your account getting banned.

 ## Getting Started